jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 I had watched a pair of chickadees enter and leave the nest carrying moss to line their own nest.
 At the end of the walk we revisited this unusual sight and the whole group got to watch the chickadees in action.

-Speaking of Orioles, they often arrive in Boston on May first and I had my first one on exactly that date.
+Speaking of Orioles, they often arrive in Boston at the beginning of May and I had my first one on exactly that date.
 The group got to watch Baltimores of both sexes on the walk:

 ![](/images/P1010897.jpg)